TalkTakesTime/LiveSplit.VampireSurvivors/README.md

 - Automatically updates based on save data content &mdash; no need to manually mark achievements off
 - Tracks cumulative total kills, skeleton kills, and healing
-- Tracks achievements achieved so far, displaying them in the in-game order using the in-game icons
+- Tracks achievements attained so far, displaying them in the in-game order using the in-game icons
 - Achievement descriptions on icon hover
+- Automatically detects the game version and shows on the achievements attainable in the detected game version

 ### Limitations